-Dr. Ablon, director of Think:Kids, explains emotion regulation skills and how a lack of these skills often leads to challenging behavior.
+Dr. J. Stuart Ablon, founder and director of Think:Kids, explains emotion and self-regulation skills and how when these skills are hard for someone, it can often lead to challenging behavior.

 Today, I want to talk to you all about a set of skills that, in professional jargon, we refer to as emotion regulation skills.
 And try not to get tripped up by the jargon because if you think about it, the word regulation or to regulate simply means to manage or control.
 So when we're talking about emotion regulation skills, we're talking about our skills at being able to manage or control our emotions.
 And this is an area that if somebody struggles in their ability to manage their emotions, it often leads to challenging behavior.
 In other words, challenging behavior, whether that's oppositionality defiance, aggression, or refusal, you name it, those things are often the downstream effect of difficulty managing our emotional response to things like frustration.